-Governor Beshear announced the launch of the Healthy at Home Eviction Relief Fund website, a site where Kentucky residents can apply for assistance.
+Governor Beshear announced the launch of the Healthy at Home Eviction Relief Fund website, a site where Kentucky residents could apply for assistance.
 (September 9)

-Governor Beshear announced that he will amend his executive order banning evictions to comply with the federal order.
+Governor Beshear announced he would amend his executive order banning evictions to comply with the federal order.
 (September 4)

-Governor Beshear announced that the state’s application for additional federalfunding to aid unemployment benefits has been approved.
+Governor Beshear announced that the state’s application for additional federalfunding to aid unemployment benefits was approved.
 (August 20)

 Business Support & Resources:

-Governor Beshear extended the state’s mask mandate for another 30 days.
-(October 7)
+Governor Beshear extended the state’s face coverings mandate for an additional 30 days.
+(December 4)